jcyinnovations/Path-Planner/README.md

 #### Architecture Description

-Building the initial architecture was at first trivial and came down to laying out a foundation for delegating specific responsibilities to each module as laid out in the course notes and videos.
-Initially, the thought was that the design should use A* Search to layout and constantly update the path forward for the vehicle.
-It was eventually decided to simplify the design to two basic components: the Trajectory generator and the Behavior Planner.
+The initial design employed A* Search to layout and constantly update the vehicle trajectory.
+Given that the track is fixed navigating it only requires decisions about traffic.
+Route selection is only important where there are several possible paths forward.
+Therefore the design was simplified to two basic components: the Trajectory generator and the Behavior Planner.

 #### Trajectory Generator

-The Trajectory Generator would act as the driver; making basic (autonomic) decisions to determine the way forward as any driver would.
+The Trajectory Generator acts as the driver; making basic (autonomic) decisions to determine the way forward as any driver would.
 The Trajectory Planner owns responsiblity for slowing down if needed, deciding how to execute a specific state request (keep lane, left lane, right lane) and halting the Behaviour Planner in critical manouvers (e.g executing a lane change).

 This was the most involved design of the architecture.
-Several months of iteration were spent trying both the understand the failings of the initial design and to specify proper constraints for the trajectories and how they would be maintained.
+Several iterations were spent trying both the understand design failings and to specify proper constraints for the trajectories and how they would be maintained.

 The basic design is implemented by the `TrajectoryPlanner` class in `Trajectory.cpp`.
 The `plan_trajectory()` method implements the planning process.
 This method takes as input shared data (more on that later), the requested state, vehicle pose, lane limits (described below), the previous trajectory and previously emmitted trajectory points.
 It then goes through the following process: